MingR-Ma/SymTrans/README.md

  ![image](Architectures_paper.png)
  <Br/>

-The GPU memory occupied during training is about 3 GB with a batch size of 1 on our server.
-Vit-V-Net and Transmorph occupy about 6 GB and 7 GB of GPU memory.
+The GPU memory occupied during training using our SymTrans is about ** 3 GB** with a batch size of 1 on our server.
+Vit-V-Net and Transmorph occupy about **6 GB** and **7 GB** of GPU memory.
 All the images are size [96,112,96].
 The parameters and FLOPs are following：

 <Br/>